domogami/domogami.github.io/content/Blog Posts/Automating Obsidian Publish.md

 To make it easier for me to keep my website up to date with my personal vault, I needed to automate the publish process.
 Below is a script I can trigger from RayCast in order to quickly update my website with a simple trigger and confirmation key.

+ >
+ > \[!note\] Excluded Files
+ > To exclude files and directories, check the `.export-ignore` file in the root of the vault.
+That is respected by obsidian export

 ````bash
 #!/bin/bash